luisfelrib/electron-quick-start/README.md

 **- To build a setup installer for Windows the electron-installer-windows are required.**

-**PS: Install Electron libraries globally is a easier way to make things work on Windows**
+**PS: Install Electron libraries globally is an easier way to make things work on Windows**

 ```bash
 # After Node JS installed use NPM to install Electron and Electron Packager Globally